The short answer is all of them.

 There is a lot of evidence to suggest that phone calls make an impact on new donors.

 McConkey International UK found that first-time donors who get a personal thank you within 48 hours are 4x more likely to give a second gift.
 Penelope Burk says that a thank-you call from a board member to a newly acquired donor within 24 hours of receiving the gifts will increase their next gift by 39%.
 Our own Bloomerang data confirms as much.

 You can make a personal connection and learn something about the donor.
 In today’s digital world, a heartfelt thanks over the phone (voicemails are good too!) stands out amongst the bombardment of solicitations we receive daily.

 In her excellent Thank You Calls eBook, Claire Axelrad lists first-time donors as the #1 segment of donors to make thank you calls to, and with good reason.

 But what if you just can’t get to all of them?
+It’s not always possible, especially if you have a high gift volume.
 Which first-time donors take priority?

 Here are my rankings of sub-segments of first-time donors that you should prioritize thank you phone calls for (assuming you have a phone number for them):

 1. Monthly Commitment

 Someone who makes their first gift a recurring monthly donation is an enormous engagement signal, even if it’s a small dollar amount.
 Not only are they making their first gift, they’re also trusting you enough to charge their credit card every month.
 They like you and they want to continue their support on an ongoing basis.